LazarusID/experiencetable/README.md

 Inside of the build folder, run

     cmake -DYAML_CPP_BUILD_TESTS=off -DYAML_CPP_BUILD_TOOLS=off ..

+If you are windows and you are not using Visual Studio, you will need to add `-G "Unix Makefiles"` to the cmake command.
+If you are using Visual Studio, skip the build step here and build inside Visual Studio.

 Build and confirm a good build with the included test suite.